-context.CheckLibWithHeader(library, header, language, [call, autoadd=True])
+context.CheckLibWithHeader(library, header, [language, call, autoadd=True, append=True, unique=False])

-Provides a more sophisticated way to check against libraries then the CheckLib call. library specifies the library or a list of libraries to check. header specifies a header to check for. header may be a list, in which case the last item in the list is the header file to be checked, and the previous list items are header files whose #include lines should precede the header line being checked for. call can be any valid expression (with a trailing ';').
-If call is not set, the default simply checks that you can link against the specified library. autoadd (default true) specifies whether to add the library to the environment if the check succeeds.
-Returns a boolean indicating success or failure.
+Provides an alternative to the CheckLib method for checking for libraries usable in a build. library specifies a library or list of libraries to check. header specifies a header to include in the test program, and language indicates the compiler to use. header may be a list, in which case the last item in the list is the header file to be checked, and the previous list items are header files whose #include lines should precede the header line being checked for.
+A code fragment (must be a a valid expression, including a trailing semicolon) to serve as the test can be supplied in call; if not supplied, the default checks the ability to link against the specified library.
+If autoadd is true (the default), the first library that passes the check is added to the \$LIBS construction variable in the context and the method returns.
+If append is true (the default), the library is appended, otherwise prepended.
+If unique is true, and the library would otherwise be added but is already present in \$LIBS in the configure context, it will not be added again.
+The default is False.